 The offerings from programmable platforms are analogous to the Home Depot DIY scenario.
 These are platforms upon which you build your contact center from the ground up.
 There is very little “out-of-the-box” .
 These systems are designed for IT departments to programmatically assemble a contact center solution.
 The end benefit to the business user or your customer is really not part of the dialogue.
 Just look at this marketing language on one of their websites:

-“We can’t wait to see what you build.”
-(If this tagline looks familiar you’re probably mentally relating it to “You Can Do It.
-We Can Help“, ironically, from Home Depot!)
+(If this tagline looks familiar you’re probably mentally relating it to “, ironically, from Home Depot!)

 How does that messaging translate to improving the customer experience?
 Driving operational efficiency?
 Enhancing the agent experience?
 No idea.
 They don’t speak that language.